-For a deeper clean: Clean your phone screen with warm, soapy water
+For a more effective clean: Clean your phone screen with warm, slightly soapy water

-If you need to get something sticky off your phone (hey, parents!) and a quick wipe-down with a cloth isn’t working, you can go to the next step.
-According to Apple, the easiest way to clean your phone requires nothing more than a microfiber cloth or the kind of cloth that comes with your eyeglasses — plus some soapy water.
+If you need to get something sticky off your phone (I see you, parents!) and a quick wipe-down with a cloth isn’t working, you can go to the next step.
+According to Apple, the easiest way to clean your phone requires nothing more than a microfiber cloth or the kind of cloth that comes with your eyeglasses (as shown above) — plus some soapy water.
 It should be slightly damp, not soaked through.
-And don’t use dish soap which is a lot more concentrated and a lot more sudsy.
-A drop of whatever you wash your hands with should be fine.
+And don’t use dish soap which is a lot more concentrated and a lot more sudsy; a drop of whatever you wash your hands with should be fine.

 For wiping away germs: Clean your phone screen with wipes or sprays made for electronics

-(Updated) I’m surprised how many sites recommend using regular old household disinfectant sprays, considering how many phone manufacturers recommend against them; mainly because of how damp sprays can get your devices, and how they compromise some touch screens — and I’ve read a few horror stories from users after trying them out.
+I’m surprised how many tech articles recommend using regular old household disinfectant sprays or bleach wipes, considering how many phone manufacturers recommend against them; mainly because of how damp sprays can get your devices, and how they compromise some touch screens — and I’ve read a few horror stories from users after trying them out.